Farra96/NinaPro_EMG_Multi-Kernel-CNN/README.md

 The files Data_Processing_Utils, DATALOADERS, Training_type and MODELS contain the function used in the 2 following files.
-The file DBX_Processing refers to hwo the data has been unpacked and structured in Pandas dataframe.
+The file DBX_Processing refers to how the data has been unpacked and structured in Pandas dataframe.
-The file General_Models is the script used to run different training from prompt.
+The file General_Models is the script used to run different training from prompt choosing configuration.
-The file General_TL is the script used to run different transfer learning framework from propmpt.
+The file General_TL is the script used to run different Transfer Learning framework from prompt with custom configuration.

 An article that gathers all the relevant information will be added soon.